ravi-ojha/ravi-ojha.github.io/_posts/2017-01-14-most-efficient-way-to-find-all-factors-of-a-number-python-cpp.md

 How can improve upon that?
 We notice that the factor of any number `x` is always less than `x/2`.
 So instead of looping up to `x`, we can loop up to `x/2`.
 This will bring down the time to half but it is still not every efficient.
 Also, *O(N/2)* boils down to *O(N)*.

-## Efficient way to find factors of a number
+## Efficient method to find factors of a number

 If we analyze the factors of `24`, they are `1, 2, 3, 4, 6, 8, 12, 24`.
 We notice that, `1 x 24 = 24`, so when we found that `1` is a factor of `24`, we also know that `24` is yet another factor.
 Similarly, `2 x 12 = 24`.
 So when we found that `2` is a factor of `24`, we also know that `12` is also a factor of `24`.
 This applies for `3 x 8` and `4 x 6` as well.
 This means that we can find all factors of `24` by looping till `4`.